-Dan North argues that Agile best practices can help an organization only to a point, and continuing to rigidly apply them after that will stifle innovation and drive people away.
-Organizations need to continue to innovate, finding new ways and practices to develop software by looking at the motivations behind Agile practices and not just implementing them.
+Dan North argues organizations need to continuously innovate, finding new ways and practices to develop software by looking at the motivations behind Agile practices and not just implementing them.

-In this presentation recorded during OOPSLA 2008, Sonali K. Shah talks about innovations produced by community users.
+Sonali K. Shah talks about innovations produced by community users.
 Contrary to the general perception, most innovations are not created by firms but by individuals.
-Shah offers the details of a study of innovations in sports equipments and also talks about open source and gated community innovations in software.